kstrafe/Cxy/documentation/rationale.md

     $a_       // Let $ return the address-of
     $$a_      // Let $$ return a const-address-of, because an address of an
-              // address is non-sensical.
+              // address is nonsensical.

     @a_       // Let @ dereference a type.
     @@a_      // Let @@ return a const-reference, because a reference to a
-              // reference is non-sensical.
+              // reference is nonsensical.

     ^a_       // Let ^ return the actual object pointed to.
     ^^a_      // Let ^^ return a const-object that is pointed to.